hashicorp/serf/website/source/docs/commands/keys.html.markdown

   installed.
 This is useful to operators to ensure that a given key has been installed on or removed from all members.
 It is possible that there are too many keys to fit into one message.
-In that case the reporting member truncates the list until the message can be send.
+In that case the reporting member truncates the list until the message can be sent.
 This is done to avoid not being able to list the keys in case there are too many keys.

 * `-rpc-addr` - Address to the RPC server of the agent you want to contact